I do not own the Hunger Games or any of Suzanne Collins' characters.

 She couldn't believe it.
 She had been purchased.
 Just as someone in District 10 would have purchased a goat or a cow.
 Filled with regret, all Lavinia could think of was that this is the life she had chosen.
 The Capitol had allowed her to escape starvation and poverty.
 They allowed her to live a life of excess.
 But in exchange, her life would no longer be hers to live.

 Then there were the Victors.
 The brave ones who had chosen this life by simply refusing to die.
 If that ever failed to work, the Capitol would find other ways to motivate.
-The brave Victors, who did not fear death, stayed simply to ensure the protection of the ones they loved most.
+The brave Victors, who did not fear death, stayed simply to ensure the protection of the people they loved most.
 No matter what the conditions were, everyone was the same.
 Everyone was trapped.

 Antony sat down beside Lavinia.
 He kissed her bruised cheek and then offered her the one thing she wanted more than anything.
 "We can leave tonight.
 Do you have everything you need?"